All about Public Holidays and Traditions in Iceland

 Christmas and New Year’s seemed like they were just a few days ago, so who would believe that January passed so fast?
 Yes, it is February already, and while people go to work and kids to school, there are days when nobody has to go anywhere.
 Sweet public holidays.
 Every country has them, and most of them are about the same, like Christmas or Easter.
 What are the days of public holidays in Iceland then?

 Celebrations in Reykjavik streets

-First day of Summer - Summardagurinn Fyrsti
+The First Day of Summer in Iceland - Summardagurinn Fyrsti

 Summardagurinn Fyrsti has been a national holiday in Iceland since 1971.
 In some countries, this day is just a regular day.
 In Iceland, it is a day for big celebrations.
-The first day of summer is always the first Thursday after April 18th, and so there is never an exact date.
-Sumardagurinn fyrsti is an Icelandic flag day, which marks a day when summer arrives in Iceland.
-It might sound early for celebrating the first day of summer in April, but don't forget that Iceland only has two seasons, summer and winter.
+The first day of summer is always the first Thursday after April 18th, so there is never an exact date.
+Sumardagurinn fyrsti is an Icelandic flag day, which marks the day when summer arrives in Iceland.
+It might sound early for celebrating the first day of summer in April but don't forget that Iceland only has two seasons, summer and winter.

 Welcoming the First Day of Summer with Snowman

 April in Iceland usually doesn't feel like summer, but there are no worries.
 Tradition is that if the night before the First Day of Summer is under zero degrees, summer will be nice and warm (as much as it can be in Iceland).